jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/BD-Product-Security-Annual-Report-2023.md

 impact even the most mature technology companies.
 BD strives to meet high security standards.
-We also recognize that new cybersecurity threats emerge daily across the healthcare industrywhich is why we believe transparency and collaboration are essential.
+We also recognize that new cybersecurity threats emerge daily across the healthcare industry—which is why we believe transparency and collaboration are essential.
 We base our strategic approach to cybersecurity on three guiding principles: